anthony-aylward/chipatac/README.md

-# ChIP-seq and ATAC-seq analysis
+# ChIP-seq and ATAC-seq processing

 ## Contents